seedvalue/SimpleSpriteAnimator/README.md

 # SimpleSpriteAnimator
 Simple sprites animation for Unity 3d.
 It allow to create base classic sprites animations.
+Not used “Unity Animator”, its just show/hide sprites (GameObjects) in hierarchy.

 ## Animations types